adamjeanlaurent/Discord_Bot/README.md

 # Discord Chat Bot
 A  chat bot to assist your discord server.

-Synchronizes user actions (Playing, Pausing, Skipping) through the use of websocket technology.

 ## How It Works
 - The Stack used here is Node.js, along with Discord.js, and various APIs.